Already have an account?

 Let’s talk about how you can put all the information together so that your CV will serve its purpose (getting you job interviews, in case you forgot).

 Moreover, apply the same rule as if you were given different jobs within the same company.
 Try to organise your CV based on a common denominator, rather than forcing the chronology and functionality.
+Even in the case of having experience across multiple industries, you can still keep your resume sensible and tidy.

 Read over each section of your CV and assess its coherence: could I explain this simply and logically during an interview?
 For example, if there’s some connection between the industries you’ve worked in, maybe emphasise the fact by using a colour code, or laying them out alongside each other.